dwyl/PWA-Liveview/README.md

 > [**Airport dataset**] We use a dataset from <https://ourairports.com/>.
 We stream download a CSV file, parse it (`NimbleCSV`) and bulk insert into an SQLite table.
 When a user mounts, we read from the database and pass the data asynchronously to the client via the liveSocket on the first mount.
 We persist the data in `localStorage` for client-side search.
 The socket "airports" assign is then pruned to free the server's socket.

 ▶️ [Airports](<(https://github.com/dwyl/PWA-Liveview/blob/main/lib/solidyjs/db/Airports.ex)>), [LiveMap](https://github.com/dwyl/PWA-Liveview/blob/main/lib/solidyjsweb/live/live_map.ex)

+> The Websocket is configured with `compress: true` (cf <https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#socket/3-websocket-configuration>) to enable compression of the 1.1MB airport dataset through the LiveSocket.

 Below a diagram showing the flow between the database, the server and the client.